nsauzede/realist/README.md

 0ae8911109ff4a32f471bd704829a44c  raygo.ppm
 ```

-# rtiow
-This is my implementation of the excellent RTIOW ray tracing book in C, C++, V and Odin

 # Acknowledgements
+Many thanks to Odin community for help with my initial Odin rampup
 Many thanks to spytheman (delian66@gmail.com) for his significant improvements
 done to the V port (both perfs and accuracy).
-Thanks to Amaury for initial rust port (WIP)
+Thanks to Amaury for initial rust port